camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 1. Add the JDBC URL and login credentials to the configuration file like described [below](#database).
 1. Restart Camunda BPM Run

 ## Deploy BPMN Models

 In the unpacked distro, you will find a `resources` folder.
 All files (including BPMN, DMN, CMMN, form, and script files) will be deployed when you start Camunda BPM Run.

 Deployments via the [REST API]({{< ref "/reference/rest/deployment/post-deployment.md" >}}) are still possible.

 ## Automatic License Pickup

 If you downloaded the enterprise version of Camunda BPM Run, you will need a license key to enable the enterprise features.

-Provided a valid license file under `${user.home}/.camunda/license.txt`, Camunda BPM Run will automatically pick it up and use it to unlock the enterprise features.

-You can also still enter the license key in the Admin webapp UI.
+Please see the [dedicated License section]({{< ref "/user-guide/license-use.md#with-the-camunda-spring-boot-starter-camunda-run" >}}) of the docs, to learn more.

 # Configure Camunda BPM Run